hopr-framework/PyHOPE/README.md

     ```
     If you choose not to use a virtual environment, skip this step and proceed directly to the installation of PyHOPE.

+> [!IMPORTANT]
+> For new shell sessions, the virtual environment must be re-sourced using `source venv/bin/activate` before using `pyhope` commands.

 2.  **Install PyHOPE**
     PyHOPE is installed using `pip`, the Python package installer.
 This command fetches the PyHOPE package and its dependencies from PyPI (Python Package Index) and installs them.
     ```bash
     python -m pip install pyhope
     ```

+3.  **Optional: Verify PyHOPE installation**
+    PyHOPE features internal health checks.
+The checks can be invoked directly from the terminal.
+    ```bash
+    pyhope --verify [tutorials]           # Run all health checks pyhope --verify-health                # Run Python health checks pyhope --verify-install [tutorialss]  # Run PyHOPE mesh generation checks
+    ```

+> [!NOTE]
+>  By default, PyHOPE looks for the `tutorials` directory relative to the current working directory or the git root.
+If neither exists, PyHOPE downloads the tests from GitHub while using available authentication methods.

-3. **Run PyHOPE**
+4. **Run PyHOPE**
     PyHOPE is available as a command-line tool.
-After installation, its functionalities can be accessed directly from the terminal.
+After installation, its functionalities can be accessed directly from the terminal by passing a valid configuration file.
     ```bash
-    pyhope --help
+    pyhope [parameter.ini]
     ```

-    > 🛈 Remark: For new shell sessions, the virtual environment must be re-sourced using `source venv/bin/activate` before using `pyhope` commands.
+> [!TIP]
+> PyHOPE help output is formatted to serve as self-hosting INI format.
+A list of all options and the default values can be accessed by running the following command.
+> ```bash
+> pyhope --help
+> ```

 # Usage
 PyHOPE is invoked from the command line.
 Run parameters are read from a configuration file.
 The following output is obtained when running the example configuration file `tutorials/1-01-cartbox/parameter.ini`.